hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 how is this association collection populated?

-The Backbone `parse` method gives us the opportunity to massage an incoming JSON object into the attributes our Backbone model will have.
+The Backbone `parse` method gives us the opportunity to massage an incoming Javascript object into the attributes our Backbone model will have.
-`parse` also happens to be a great place to intercept any nested data and use that data to populate associated collections.
+`parse` is called after the JSON string received from Rails is translated into a Javascript object, but before the Javascript object's properties become the Backbone model's attributes.
+For this reason, `parse` happens to be a great place to intercept any nested data and use that data to populate associated collections.

-Write a `parse(payload)` method on `Pokemon`. `payload` here is the raw JSON object.
+Write a `parse(payload)` method on `Pokemon`. `payload` here is the raw Javascript object.
 The `parse` method will be called by backbone when parsing a single model, or a collection of models returned from the server during a fetch. **Remember** we're including `toys` in the `show` action, but _not_ the `index` action.
 Our `parse` method needs